anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

-BRSKI {{RFC8995}} is typically used with Enrollment over Secure Transport (EST, {{RFC7030}}) as the enrollment protocol for device certificates employing HTTP over TLS for its message transfer.
+BRSKI {{RFC8995}} is typically used with Enrollment over Secure Transport (EST, {{RFC7030}}) as the enrollment protocol for operator-specific device certificates, employing HTTP over TLS for secure message transfer.
-BRSKI-AE is a variant using alternative enrollment protocols with authenticated self-contained objects for the device certificate enrollment.
+BRSKI-AE is a variant using alternative protocols with authenticated self-contained objects for enrolling such device certificates.
 <!--
 This enhancement of BRSKI is named BRSKI-AE, where AE stands for **A**lternative **E**nrollment.